 The myths about 12 step programs are as almost as old as the program.
-This blog will clarify what recovery groups are - and what they aren't so you can decide for yourself.
+This blog clarifies what recovery groups are - and what they aren't so you can decide for yourself.

 These groups aren't for everyone.
-But, for support and recovery, they can be a lifesaver.
+But, for those struggling with addiction or dysfunctional relationship behavior, they can be a lifesaver.

 There are no leaders.
 Everyone has equal input into how the groups are run.
 Their guiding principle is unity.
 You're encouraged to "take what you like and leave the rest."
 Basically, use what works for you and disregard what doesn't.

-The guidelines are suggestions only, no hard and fast rules or requirements.
+The group’s guidelines are suggestions only, there are no hard and fast rules or requirements.

-If you are atheist or have a negative concept of God, you're not told what to believe.
+If you are atheist or have a negative concept of God, you will not be told what to believe.
 This freedom helps the newcomer feel more at ease.
 Forming your own concept of a Higher Power is encouraged but not required.

-Many atheists feel accepted because they weren't asked to believe anything.
-This helped them feel a part of the group and work the program at their own pace.
+Many atheists feel accepted because they aren't forced to believe anything.
+This helps them feel a part of the group and work the program at their own pace.

-Start off with a small meeting.
+Start by checking out a small meeting.
 If that's too much, try an online or telephone meeting.
 Newcomers admit that they are surprised to see people smiling and laughing despite their problems.
 That's the power of support!

 The general suggestion is to try six meetings and if you don't like it - they'll refund your misery!

 Let's face it, there are unbalanced people everywhere.
 At first, hearing people speak honestly about their pain can be a little strange.
-If you grew up keeping stuff private, sharing at group level might be super uncomfortable.
+If you grew up keeping stuff private, sharing in a group might be uncomfortable.
 On the other hand, acting like everything is fine, no matter what, keeps you isolated.

 Sometimes, you'll hear someone share something very personal.
 It can be intense.
 Some are sicker than others.
 Practicing compassion helps.
-"There for the grace of God go I" is another 12 step saying that is a gentle reminder to avoid judgement.
+"There for the grace of God go I" is another 12 step saying that reminds us to avoid judgement.

 Keep Coming Back

 There can be a feeling of safety in 12 step meetings that is unexplainable.
-It's when people feel at home and accepted.
-If you've had a bad experience, maybe it's time to try again.
-The next one will hopefully be better.
+There is nothing like feeling at home and accepted - no matter where you are in your life.
 Being in pain impacts your ability to connect.
 If you're willing to keep coming back, you will learn valuable tools to create the life you want.

-The 12 steps are the foundation of the program and the steps are worked with a sponsor who can mentor and support you in recovery.
+The 12 steps are the foundation of the program.
+They are worked with a sponsor who can mentor and support you in your individual recovery.

 Everything is the program is suggested only.
 You're not required to share.
 If you happen to be asked all you have to do is say "pass" and they will accept that.

-12 step programs provide much needed support if you are struggling with addiction to alcohol, drugs, gambling, overeating, sex, codependency and other addictions.
+12 step programs provide amazing, free support for those struggling with addiction to alcohol, drugs, gambling, overeating, sex, codependency and other addictions.

-Al-Anon is another 12 step program for friends and families of alcoholics and addicts.
-Even if you didn't grow up with addiction, Al-Anon is a great place to improve self-esteem and relationships.
+When relationships are problematic, Al-Anon is a great option.
+It’s the 12 step program for friends and families of alcoholics and addicts.
+Even if you didn't grow up with addiction, Al-Anon helps to improve self-esteem and relationship skills.